 Bradford Cook, Member

 Brad Cook is head of the Sheehan Phinney’s Estate Planning and Probate, Government Relations and Not-for-Profit, Charitable and Religious Institutions Practice Groups.
 He is a past President of the firm and has practiced with Sheehan Phinney since 1973.
 A UNH alumnus, Cook has received several awards including Greater Manchester Chamber of Commerce’s Citizen of the Year Award, Easter Seals New Hampshire’s Eugene M. Van Loan III Leadership Award and UNH Alumni Meritorious Service Award.
 In 2012 he was the National Easter Seals’ Volunteer of the Year and was named a “Political and Nonprofit Maestro” in Business NH Magazine's 2012 Influencer Index.
-Cook currently serves as Chair of the Warren B. Rudman Center Campaign, President of the Boys Club of New London and as a member of the Executive Committee of the Business and Industry Association of New Hampshire (BIA).
-He serves as secretary of the Bishop’s Charitable Assistance Fund, Camp Fatima and Camp Bernadette of the Diocese of Manchester.
+Cook currently serves as Chair of the Warren B. Rudman Center Campaign and as secretary of the Bishop’s Charitable Assistance Fund, Camp Fatima and Camp Bernadette of the Diocese of Manchester.
 A graduate of the first class of both Leadership Manchester and Leadership New Hampshire, Cook is a member of the Greater Manchester Chamber of Commerce’s Leadership Manchester Steering Committee.
-Cook is also a member of both the Steering Committee of the New Hampshire Forum on the Future and the Board of Directors of Canterbury Shaker Village; Chair of the Easter Seals Vermont Board of Directors; Assistant Secretary of Easter Seals New York and Connecticut; and a member and Chair of the N.H.
+Cook is also a member of both the Steering Committee of the New Hampshire Forum on the Future and the Board of Directors of Canterbury Shaker Village; Assistant Secretary of Easter Seals Connecticut; and a member and Chair of the N.H.
 Ballot Law Commission.

 Liz Gray, Member